-- The IRIX or SGI ProPack for Linux CXFS cluster is installed and operational. - The CXFS client-only nodes have the appropriate platform-specific operating system software installed. - The reader is familiar with the information presented in the CXFS Administration Guide for SGI InfiniteStorage and the platform's operating system and installation documentation.
+- Server-capable administration nodes running SGI ProPack for Linux CXFS are installed and operational. - The CXFS client-only nodes have the appropriate platform-specific operating system software installed. - The reader is familiar with the information presented in the CXFS Administration Guide for SGI InfiniteStorage and the platform's operating system and installation documentation.